How to avoid car shipping scams?

 First things first, understand who you are dealing with.
 In your search for an auto transporter you will come across the following entities: lead providing and auction websites, carriers and brokers.

 Lead providers make you believe they are either a carrier or broker when in reality they are none.
-They collect your information and then sells it to various brokers.
+They collect your information and then sell it to multiple other companies.
 So, whenever you see a promise of multiple car shipping quotes from one single company, think twice before you leave your contact information on their website.
 There is a big chance you’ll be contacted, and maybe even hounded, by multiple companies trying to sell you their services.
+This will be annoying and in most cases these are not reliable companies.

-Auction websites foster underbidding wars between companies driving auto transport rates to unrealistically low values.
-Booking at a “too-good-to-be-true” price means you will have to wait weeks before your vehicle gets picked up or, like Jen, will receive a call asking for more money in order to move your car.
+Such websites foster underbidding wars between companies driving auto transport rates to unrealistically low values.
+Booking at a “too-good-to-be-true” price means you will have to wait weeks before your vehicle gets picked up or you will receive a call asking for more money in order to move your car.

-Most carriers are mom and pop’s businesses that will physically transport your vehicle.
-They would rather be on the road making money – moving cars.
-Hence, many carriers don’t even have an online presence.
-They rely heavily on brokers for customer leads.
+Most carriers are mom and pop businesses that will physically transport your vehicle.
+They would rather be on the road making money, moving cars.
+Hence, many carriers don’t even have an online presence and can not learn abything about them – neither reputation nor safety ratings.
+They work with brokers to fill their empty spots on the trailer.

-Brokers, in turn, don’t have their own fleet but have the resources to reach out to a vast network of carriers.
-They do all the legwork to find a carrier and accommodate your particular situation.
-They will make sure the carrier has proper insurance and all the necessary equipment, should your car’s condition require it.
-Good brokers will negotiate a car shipping price with a carrier on your behalf and make sure it’s acceptable to both, you and the car hauler.
+Most brokers don’t have their own fleet, but their license allows them access to all carriers in the country – a vast network of thousands of trucks.
+They do all the legwork to find the right carrier and accommodate your particular situation.
+They will check the carrier’s ratings, will make sure it has proper insurance and all the necessary equipment, should your car’s condition require it.
+Reliable, established brokers work for you and for the carrier.
+They make sure the price you receive is fair, as well as the carrier’s rate.
+This is called offering current, realistic and fair market prices to both the provider and the end consumer.

-We’ve compiled a comprehensive guide to help you better grasp the difference between brokers and carriers and their roles in the auto transport industry.
+We’ve compiled a comprehensive guide to help you better grasp the difference between brokers and carriers, and their roles in the auto transport industry, in more depth.

 Ask the company rep for possible referrals.
 A business referral is always a good source of legitimacy.
 You can go further and read online reviews but take them with a grain of salt.
 Don’t dismay if you find some complaints and negative reviews – it is normal for a business to receive some negative feedback.
 Nobody is perfect after all and things do happen.